jtarrio/pascual/manual/chapter2.md

 # How to Program in Pascal

-This chapter shows you how to program in the Pascal language using the Pascual compiler.
-Even if you don't know how to program, this chapter has everything you need to know to get you started.
+If you want to learn how to write programs in the Pascal language using the Pascual compiler, this chapter is for you.

+It doesn't matter whether you don't know how to program or you know how to program in other languages; this chapter has everything you need to know to get you started.

+After you know the basics, you should read the following chapters to learn the language in depth.

 ## A little history of Pascal